Create a Virtual USB Drive in VMware Workstation

 With VMware Workstation, its easy to add additional hard drives (virtual disks) and when you do so, Workstation simply creates a new VMDK file on your host computer.
 Then you simply need to add the new drive in the operating system that is running on your guest.
 You can even use the hard drive on the host itself as storage for your VM rather than making a new VMDK if you know how to do it.
 You can check out the process here.

-Even though you can attach a USB flash drive to a virtual machine in VMware Workstation, it is still shared via your host computer and when you remove it from your host, its removed from the VM as well.
+Even though you can attach a USB flash drive to a virtual machine in VMware Workstation, it is still shared via your host computer.
+When you remove it from your host, its removed from the VM as well.
 But there is a way to create a virtual USB drive on your guest virtual machine which will act more like a real USB drive rather than a shared one.
+We will force the software to build a dedicated USB controller.

 Virtual USB Drive Creation Process